Amit-Khobragade/chat-room-api/README.md

 This project represents a backend for a chatroom app which includes functionalities like:

-- creating a new room,
+- creating a new room
 - joining a room
+- getting the chat history on entry in a chat room
 - sending a message
-- getting the chat history on entry in a chat room
 - hashing the passwords
 - quitting a room